nafajardo/PhantomTKL/README.md

 Hardware that can be added/substituded:
 * [Holtite](http://winkeyless.kr/product/holtite/)
-* Any M3 bolts if you dont want countersinks
+* Any M3 bolts if you do not want countersinks
-* Any Cherry MX/Gateron switches can be substituted and/or replaced
+* Any CherryMX/Gateron switches can be substituted and/or replaced
-* Any material choice I make can be substituded
+* Any material choice I make can be substituted

 ### Notes on Required Materials
 You can get 90 switches at the link above for $49.5 dollars, or 100 for $50.
 Spend the extra 50 cents.
-I know the switches are PCB monuted on a plate build.
+I know the switches are PCB mounted on a plate build.
 I did this because I want the remaining PCB mounted switches for future projects and the BULK order price would have been cut if I got plate mounted.
 In order to convert PCB mounted to Plate mounted, you have to cut/pry off the two plastic tabs on the bottom.

 ## Phase 1 - Case structure
 In terms of the case, all of my research has led me to the famous "Sandwich" case.
-This case basically has a bunch of layers that are laser cut to make a complete aparatus for your Switches and PCB.
+This case basically has a bunch of layers that are laser cut to make a complete apparatus for your Switches and PCB.

 ### Sandwich Case details
 The case consists of the following layers: